rieznikk/rieznikk/README.md

-- 👋 Hi, I’m @rieznikk
+- 👋 Hi, I’m Oleksandr
 - 👀 I’m interested in self development
 - 🌱 I’m currently learning IT sphere
 - 💞️ I’m looking to collaborate on work in a company
-- 📫 How to reach me send email to vip.alexandrreznik@gmail.com
+- 📫 How to reach me: send me an email vip.alexandrreznik@gmail.com

 <!---
 rieznikk/rieznikk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.